mhasan004/Play-Share-App/README.md

     * The payload of the refresh token is user's username along with the same random number used in the access token.
 This random number helps to store the refresh tokens in a key-value database for the purpose of silent refresh.
 It helps to retrieve the specific refresh token in O(1) instead of querying for the user's specific token.
     * 15 day expire time for the token and cookie.
   * **Access and Refresh Tokens stored in HttpOnly cookies**
-    * Both tokens are stored in HttpOnly cookie with `httpOnly=true`, `secure: true`, and expiration flags set so that they cannot be accessed in the client via javascript.
+    * Both tokens are stored in HttpOnly cookie with `httpOnly=true`, `secure=true`, and expiration flags set so that they cannot be accessed in the client via javascript.
     * If token expires, client will send a request to the `/auth/refresh` endpoint.
 The refresh token stored in the httpOnly cookie will also be sent along with the request.
       * If the token is valid and exists in the database, a new refresh token will be created and will replace the old refresh token in the database.
       * A new access token is also created and is sent to the client.